raidensakura/raidensakura/README.md

 Hi, I'm Raiden.

 Just a regular developer with experience in DevOps and SysAdmin.
-I currently work fulltime as a remote programmer.

 GitHub took down my Hoyolab auto login repo.
 I moved it to [GitLab](https://gitlab.com/raidensakura/hoyolab-auto-login).